-After the data is collected, it is processed as follows:
+To Procesing of the data as follows:

-a) Rainfall analysis is analyzed using frequency analysis, then the selection of frequency distribution with the normal distribution method, normal log, pearson type III log, and gumbel b) Design Flood Discharge Analysis c) Hydraulic Analysis
+- Rainfall analysis is analyzed using frequency analysis, then the selection of frequency distribution with the normal distribution method, normal log, pearson type III log, and gumbel.
+Then the suitability test to determine the difference in discharge from the calculation results.
+Conformity test using chi-squared and rainfall intensity with smirnov-kolmogorov. - Design Flood Discharge Analysis